alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 - [within the EU](/guide/starting-to-export/goods-within-eu.html)
 - [outside the EU](/guide/starting-to-export/goods-outside-eu.html)

-^There's a different process if you [take goods abroad yourself].
+^There's a different process if you [take goods abroad yourself](/take-merchandise-in-baggage.html).

 ##Export advice and finance